 I was an architect first for over 20 years, when in 2005, a progressive spine disease left me disabled and unable to continue practicing.
 I bring to my art, my architectural background.
 It informs me; always thinking about structure, composition, color and rhythm.
-The use of the grid, indispensable in architecture for defining parameters of space, is the skeletal backbone of much of my work.
-Working within the parameters of the grid might sound constraining, but for me, it is liberating.
-Within the grid, I weave color through visually energetic geometric constructs, syncopating color and geometric forms as an expression of the joy of freedom; a stand in for my inability to move freely through the world without pain.
+I weave color through visually energetic geometric constructs, syncopating color and geometric forms as an expression of the joy of freedom; a stand in for my inability to move freely through the world without pain.

 Creating geometric constructs offers me a form of invention and each work presents me with a challenge that motivates me both analytically and creatively.
 Each work is a formal exercise layered on top of a creative one, revealing the duality of my brain.
 The ultimate goal of this process is a quest to create visually energetic works that impart optical joyfulness to the viewer.

 Because of my disability, I work digitally.
 Painting the large format works I want to create is not a viable option for me, so digital technology is a blessing.
 My art is inextricably tied to technology; the software to make it, the hardware required of the software to render images, the printer to translate it from computer code to the real world.